Have you ever visited a website for some reason, but instead of finding what you came for, you ended up on a 404 error page?

 - Check regularly the links on your website by using a link checker tool or a plugin.

-- Constantly analyze your website with the help of behavioral analytic tools, like heatmaps or session replays to identify and fix website issues as soon as they appear.
+- Constantly analyze your website with the help of behavioral analytic tools, like heatmaps or session recordings to identify and fix website issues as soon as they appear.

 - If you find a broken link fix it by removing it or by finding the correct destination.